JonmarCorpuz/SecondBrain/Kubernetes/Namespaces.md

 The default namespace is the default namespace that Kubernetes uses when creating a new cluster

+* Used for objects with no other namespace defined

 ## kube-node-lease

 The kube-node-lease namespace holds [Lease](https://kubernetes.io/docs/concepts/architecture/leases/) objects associated with each node